ndhanh96/Dell-latitude-e5470-opencore/README.md

 Every apci hot patch is from original dell e5570 from @Mateo, i just delete and update some kext and keep testing until i got it works just right, so if yours doesn't work properly please trying another way or google it, apci is very complicated and i have no idea how to make it works either.

+* Remember to put your own smbios in config.plist

 credit: